Rabbid76/graphics-snippets/documentation/normal_parallax_relief.md

 <br/><hr/>
 ## Normal map

 A normal map is a raster image which stores the normal vectors corresponding to the pixels of a texture, which are caused by bumps and dents.
-The x, y,and z component of the normal vector is either encoded in 3 color channels or the x and y component are encoded in 2 color channel and the z component is assumed to be 1.0.
+The x, y and z component of the normal vector is either encoded in 3 color channels or the x and y component are encoded in 2 color channel and the z component is assumed to be 1.0.
 While in the first case, the normal vector can be stored "normalized" and represent the full space.
 In the second case the normal vector has to be reconstructed and normalized after texture lookup and is limited to a upside down pyramid, but make use of less memory.
 The slope of the pyramid depends on how the x and y axis are scaled and if the values are stored linear or non linear (e.g. quadratic).

 ### Normal vector from heightmap